tjthiagocosta/tjthiagocosta/README.md

 🤝 Hi!
-I'm Thiago, a seasoned Fullstack Engineer dedicated to building scalable and efficient web architectures.
+I'm Thiago, a Full-stack Engineer dedicated to building scalable and efficient web architectures.

 🔍 Technical Depth: With a comprehensive grasp over both frontend and backend paradigms, I ensure that the solutions I engineer are not only functionally robust but also user-centric.